-Assisted living in Brampton is ideal for older adults who want to maintain independence while receiving daily support.
-Services may include help with bathing, dressing, medications, and meals—all delivered in a safe, social setting.
+Assisted living in Brampton is a preferred option for older adults who want to maintain their independence while receiving help with daily routines.
+These retirement residences offer support with bathing, dressing, medication reminders, meals, and more, within a social, secure setting.

-Assisted living in Ontario is overseen by the Retirement Homes Regulatory Authority (RHRA), which ensures safety and care standards are met.
+Assisted living residences in Ontario are governed by the Retirement Homes Act and overseen by the Retirement Homes Regulatory Authority (RHRA), which ensures homes meet safety, care, and staffing standards.

 The average cost of Assisted Living in Brampton typically ranges from $3,500 to $10,000 per month, though some can reach as high as $15,000.
 Final pricing depends on the level of care needed, the type of accommodations, the ownership model (private, corporate, or non-profit), and where the home is located.